General PC Maintenance Tutorial

 Microsoft Safety Scanner

-The Microsoft Safety Scanner is a supplement to your regular antivirus program (i.e. Windows Security, AVG, Avira, Avast) and should not be used as your primary antivirus program.
-It requires a user to open the program and start the scanning procedure.
+The Microsoft Safety Scanner is a supplement to your main antivirus program (i.e. Windows Security, AVG, Avira, Avast) and should not be used as your primary antivirus program.
+It requires the user to manually open the program and start the scanning procedure.
 The scanner will automatically remove any viruses or malware found on the PC.

-The program can be downloaded from the link at the beginning of this article.
+Note: if not already available, the program can be downloaded from the link at the beginning of this article.
 The downloaded file can be placed in "C:\Users\Public\Downloads\Microsoft Safety Scanner".
-Create a desktop shortcut icon to replace the Malwarebytes icon.
+Create a desktop shortcut icon from file msert.exe.

 Launch Microsoft Safety Scanner desktop icon (see fig 1 above).
 Select "Yes" to the "User Account Control" notice.